DavidFirth/tplots/README.md

 MIT license.
 Please see the file `LICENSE.md` for details.

+## Acknowledgement

+An initial conversation I had with Paul Murrell, author of the _grid_ package, was very helpful when planning this package.
+And Paul's book _R Graphics_ has been indespensable.

+I wrote this software while funded by an Leverhulme Emeritus Fellowship, and I am very grateful for that support.

 ## Please cite

 If you use this package in your own project, please cite appropriately.
 For example,